An incident register is a record of certain types of incidents that occur at a licensed venue.

 Regularly reviewing how you record incidents with staff, as soon as possible after each incident, will help you to be consistent and accurate.

 Venues in the Kings Cross or Sydney CBD Entertainment precincts, must maintain an incident register in a format approved by us.

-Venues are permitted to maintain an incident register in one or both of the approved forms: bound book or electronic.
-If you choose to use an electronic form of incident register then you may stop entering incidents in the paper book register.
+Venues are permitted to maintain an incident register in either bound book or digital format.
+If you choose to use a digital form of incident register then you may stop entering incidents in the paper book register.

 Through consultation with industry, we designed a user-friendly format with two parts:

 Registers are A4 size and wire bound for durability.
 Flexible plastic covers protect against spillages or damp surfaces.

 We recommend using the approved incident register book available from us or a digital incident register matching the requirements of the physical incident register, rather than creating a format of your own that may not be compliant.

 The use of digital incident registers is encouraged for licensed venues across NSW and has been approved, provided:

 If your venue is not in a precinct, you can use any of the following: